jbilander/A500_Edge_Expansion_adapter/README.md

 ***

-While installing you might want to put a solder blob or put a 0 Ohm resistor on JP6 (Rev.6A and 8A mobo's) to connect through the 7 MHz clock.
+While installing you might want to put a solder blob or put a 0 Ohm resistor on JP6 (Rev.6A mobo's) to connect through the 7 MHz clock.
+On Rev. 8A (A500+) it is already connected with a track on the PCB.
 I put a 0 Ohm resistor in picture below, and then put back the protective metal plate.

 ***